loop614/couscous/README.md

 ## Notes
 - work in progress
 - try graph databases or ElasticSearch
-- remove the limiter in ActivityEntityManager.cs
+- remove limiters in ActivityEntityManager.cs, EventEntityManager.cs

 ## Requirements
 - docker with compose